All Episodes

 This is Rose Tennant.

-And I love sitting in for Sean Hannity and I love his audience already hearing from a lot of you via email.
+And I love his audience already hearing from a lot of you via email.

 Thank you for your input.

-And uh my Facebook, I just want to remind everyone, please go and like me and follow me at Facebook.
+And my Facebook, I just want to remind everyone, please go and like me and follow me at Facebook.

-Twitter is at Rose underscore unplugged.
+Twitter is at Rose underscore Unplugged.

-Instagram is Rose Unplugged and the number one.
+Instagram is RoseUnplugged and the number one.

 And on that subject, I have on the phone with me, he called in Rodney Ambrogi.

-He's the owner of Owl's Cafe.
+He's the owner of Elles Cafe.

-And now they are being told in the state of Pennsylvania, I believe he's in Allegheny County, that they need to shut down completely unless they're doing delivery or take out.
+So you've got a cafe that's been open 61 years, 61 years, and now they are being told in the state of Pennsylvania, I believe he's in Allegheny County, that they need to shut down completely unless they're doing delivery or takeout.

-Rodney, what do you say to all of that to the governor's mandate?
+Rodney, what do you say to all of that, to the governor's mandate?

 I don't believe it's right.

-So right now our restaurant is open and uh I like I said, I'm not participating in closing up.
+And like I said, I'm not participating in closing up.

 Are you worried at all?

-The L C B came in with the state police.
+The LCB came in with the state police.

 Does that scare you or worry you in any way?

-We're doing our job to co that couldn't covet.
+We're doing our job to COVID.

-It's breaking our uh I don't understand why we have to close and all the big change and other industries are open and they're shutting us down at the most critical time of uh our industry right now, and uh our uh employees are out on unemployment, and uh I can't sh shut the door and tell yet tell them they're furloughed, I won't do it.
+It's breaking our, I don't understand why we have to close and all the big change and other industries are open and they're shutting us down at the most critical time of our industry right now.

 Are you seeing a lot of support from other restaurant owners?